orocrm/documentation/install_upgrade/get_files/get_source_files/install_archive.rst

 1. Download the latest version of the application from the `download section`_ on |the_site|.
 Click the **zip**, **tar.gz**, or **tar.bz2** link to download the archive.

+   .. warning:: Download archives of the Enterprise Edition of the application from the release section in the OroCRM github repository.
+You need a valid Oro license to access the repository.
+Please contact Oro sales or support to purchase the license and get the repository location.

    .. note:: Download the **virtual machine** to quickly :ref:`deploy the application in the virtual sandbox environment <virtual_machine_deployment>`.

    .. image:: /install_upgrade/img/installation/download_orocrm.png